-Join Peggy Fisher for an in-depth discussion in this video Solution: Groceries, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Solution: Groceries, part of Learning Java.

 - This challenge was designed to provide you with the…opportunity to use ArrayLists and to get an idea…of how to search for a specific item in an ArrayList.…Let's take a look at my solution but remember,…your solution might be very different.…One of the things that you might have noticed…with this solution is we had to do an import…of both the java.util.ArrayList as well as…the java.util.Scanner.…So I started by creating an ArrayList of…type string called groceries.…Then I added five grocery items.…